 There are two ways you take and post photos on Instagram:

-- The first one is the fact that you’re able to take a picture/video using your native camera application or third-party camera app for that matter and then share it on Instagram.
-When you do this, the original image will be kept but you can either choose to save the edited or not.
+- In this approach, you can make use of your regular smartphone’s camera app or a third-party camera app of your choice to take a photo or record a video and then post it on Instagram.
+When you do this, the original picture will still be there, but you can decide whether to keep the edited version or not.

 Disable Autosaving pictures on Instagram for Android